Angelounio/README.md/README.md

 ---

 ### :man_technologist: About Me :
-My name is Angelo Muiz, and I am a Data-Analysist-In_training.
+My name is Angelo Muniz, and I am a Data-Analysist-In_training.
 - During my free time enjoy going to the gym, playing video games (particularly God of War jajaja) and also enjoying learning more about data analysis techniques and theories.
 - On my page you will mainly find projects that Ive done in order to hone in on my skills in data and development.